Careers and Guidance

-Throughout your son or daughter’s time at BCA they need to think about what they plan to do when their course is completed.
+Throughout their time at BCA, our students are encouraged to think about what they plan to do when their course is complete.

-For support with progression and careers advice, our students can meet with our friendly Transition & Progression Manager, who can provide information, advice and guidance with health, leisure, education, employment and training issues.
+For support with progression and careers advice, our students can meet with our friendly Transition & Progression Manager, who can provide information, advice and guidance with health, leisure, education, employment and training issues mentioned above.

-All of our courses are structured to enable each student to progress upon completion.
+All of our Further Education (FE) courses are structured to enable each student to progress upon completion.
 For some students, this may mean starting new courses or progressing to the next level of a specific qualification within the College.

-At all stages of progression each student will be able to access support, advice and guidance to ensure that their progression route meets their individual development needs.
+At all stages of progression, each student will be able to access support, advice and guidance to ensure that their progression route meets their individual development needs and goals.

 BCA has numerous links with local employers relevant to the course areas being studied.

 Staff can offer students advice and pointers for employment routes.
-The College also runs Employers Engagement Activities and Events where students can speak to companies and staff about careers.
+The College also runs employer engagement activities and events where students can speak to companies and staff about careers available within their sectors.

 We also offer workshops to support CV writing and interview preparation, with specific advice and guidance available.

-BCA offers a number of higher education courses and also has established excellent links the University of Reading and the Royal Agricultural University, who provide our students with a wealth of information and support into Higher Education, as well as accrediting our qualifications.
+BCA offers a range of Higher Education (HE) courses and also has established excellent links the University of Reading and the Royal Agricultural University, who provide our students with a wealth of information and support into Higher Education, as well as accrediting our qualifications.
 You can view all our HE provisions by clicking here.

-The College runs Higher Education Events throughout the year to provide students with information and support in making their decisions and application to University.
+The College runs a Higher Education event each academic year to provide students with information and support in making their decisions and application to University.